whosteenie/homelab-ad/README.md

 </p>
 <p align="center"><em>Lab Compliance Policy configured in Intune</em></p>

 After syncing Client01, the device evaluated as non-compliant specifically on BitLocker.
-This is expected since Hyper-V VMs do not have a TPM chip by default, which BitLocker requires.
+This is expected since BitLocker is not enabled by default on the VM.
 All other policy settings evaluated as compliant.
-In a production environment the remediation would be to either enable a virtual TPM on the VM, encrypt the drive, or create a compliance exception for lab and virtual machines.
+In a production environment the remediation would be to enable BitLocker on the device or create a compliance exception for lab and virtual machines.

 <p align="center">
   <img src="screenshots/intune-compliance-detail.png" alt="Device compliance detail showing BitLocker non-compliant and all other settings compliant"/>